About this Privacy Notice

 We will use an HR software provider to administer our recruitment process and your data will be stored on this sytem while we consider your candidacy.
 If you become an employee these records will be incorporated into your personnel file and held in line with our normal retention period for employment files which is seven years from the time that your employment with us ends.
 Unsuccessful applicant’s details are held for 12 months after which they are deleted.
 We have a legitimate interests in the recruitment of new team members.

 As part of your interview, we may record mock calls to all us to assess your suitability for the role.
 You will be informed of any recordings at the start of the call and we will delete any recordings no later than 7 days after your interview date.

 We collect your personal data when you ask to be added to our careers alerts service.

 - Your fields of interest

 We will only send you these emails where you have requested that we do so by signing up for these alerts you have given your consent to receive these alerts.

 We use publicly available lists of media industry contacts.
 In other areas of our business we maintain address books and contact details for our commercial, third sector and other contacts.
 We use these records to issue commercial correspondence and administer our commercial and other stakeholder relationships.
 These are legitimate interests activities.

 Our public affairs team keep records of their meetings with elected officials.
+These records may be held on a tool provided by a third-party Data Processor.
 This allows us to ensure the accuracy and relevance of our communications with this stakeholder group.
 We do not record any information about special category political opinions of our stakeholders beyond the titles or positions they hold or information which has already been made public by those individuals in the performance of their public functions.